weibeld/AndroidTodo/README.md

 * [x] Add support for completion due dates for todo items (and display within listview item)
 * [ ] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
 * [x] Add support for selecting the priority of each todo item (and display in listview item)
-* [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds
+* [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds

+The following **additional** features are implemented:

+* [x] Use of a fragment for the input form which is used in both the MainActivity and EditActivity

 ## Video Walkthrough